-Dr. Bethany Valachi-

 To maintain optimal posture, the occlusal plane of the upper arch must be 20-25 degrees behind the vertical.
 This is most easily achieved with a double articulating headrest, however most dentists and hygienists do not angle the double articulating headrest steeply downward for risk of causing the patient discomfort.
 Many of these headrests are not sufficiently cushioned on the edge and can cut into the patient’s occiput.

-The secret to getting the patient to tolerate positioning the occlusal plane behind the vertical is comfort.
+The secret to getting the patient to tolerate positioning the occlusal plane behind the vertical is patient comfort.
 Once the patient is comfortable, they will tolerate a

 In Dr. Valachi’s CE Video Course, Positioning for Success in Dentistry, you’ll learn all 10 Steps of Dr. Valachi’s Patient Positioning Sequence to preserve your optimal posture in the operatory: